FINAL REPORT: 30games-30nights

 Most seats: United Center (Chicago) with 19,717 seats, and 22,428 capacity with standing room.

 Loudest arena (fan noise): Four-way tie between Chicago Blackhawks, New York Rangers, Nashville Predators, and Winnipeg Jets.
+(Rogers Place, in Edmonton, and Bridgestone Arena are the loudest arenas in the playoffs.)

-Best fan celebration after a home team goal: Chicago Blackhawks (There’s nothing like hearing the fans sing the Chelsea Dagger song.)
+Best fan celebration after a home team goal: Chicago Blackhawks – there’s nothing like hearing the fans sing the Chelsea Dagger song.
 Winnipeg and Nashville are up there too!

 Best Jumbotrons: New York Rangers, Philadelphia Flyers, Pittsburgh Penguins and Florida Panthers.
+(The Edmonton Oilers, at Rogers Place, now have the best Jumbotron in the NHL.)

 Largest Jumbotrons: Colorado Avalanche (it stretches from blue line to blue line), and Tampa Bay is very close to the same size.
+(The Edmonton Oilers now have a Jumbotron equally as large at Rogers Place.)

 Brightest ice (yes, brightest ice): Philadelphia and Pittsburgh have the brightest ice.
 It’s amazing watching a game in these two cities.
 It’s like watching a game on HDTV.